Menstuff® has compiled the following information regarding

 This is where the facts should help define "standard of care."
 There are two reasons why a urologist with special interest or training in male fertility should be an integral part of the fertility medical team.

 There is a real risk that some of these men have a testicular cancer as the cause of their infertility.
-Without a urologic exam and appropriate studies, he may be able to father a child through IVF, while the undiagnosed cancer continues to grow until it becomes much larger or shows signs of being advanced (as with Lance Armstrong).
+Without a urologic exam and appropriate studies, he may be able to father a child through IVF, while the undiagnosed cancer continues to grow until it becomes much larger or shows signs of being advanced.
 This is obviously not good for the man, or his new family.
 Missing an opportunity for an early diagnosis may mean chemotherapy, radical surgery and increased chances for death.

 Sometimes the urologist is able to diagnose and correct the cause of infertility, such as a varicocele, ejaculatory duct obstruction, or blockage of the vas.
 This could allow some couples to conceive naturally or without the risks and expense of ICSI with IVF.